 The Chinese transport ministry is currently researching changes required to achieve vehicle conformity, and is also addressing the harmonisation of technical standards between China and its neighbours.
 Non-physical challenges in the region include addressing bureaucratic ‘grey areas’ such as corruption activity at border crossing points and enroute, and a lack of sufficient multi-lateral or bi-lateral agreements between the countries in the region, which would facilitate international trade.

-China has recently acceded to the TIR Convention; the country made great progress since 2015, with all relevant government ministries formally approving the country’s adherence to this international trade system.
-With the positive progress in China, IRU in the Asia Pacific region is also in discussions with China’s neighbouring countries, encouraging them to consider acceding to TIR, and this is part of IRU’s work on trade facilitation.
+With the positive progress in China, IRU in the Asia Pacific region is also in discussions with China’s neighbouring countries, encouraging them to accede to TIR, as part of IRU’s work on trade facilitation.
 Elsewhere, China is actively studying other UN Conventions including CMR (Contract for the International Carriage of Goods by Road) and ADR (European Agreement concerning the International Carriage of Dangerous Goods by Road).

-‘One Belt, One Road’ is the name given to the modern-day Silk Road, the ancient trade route that previously linked China with its Eurasian counterparts, and which, thanks to better connections by road and by sea is opening up the trade bridge between China and its neighbours, and countries farther away.
-China’s accession to TIR has been the missing piece of the jigsaw in this part of the ‘belt’, as most of the other countries along this new trade route are already TIR contracting parties.
+‘Belt and Road’ is the name given to the modern-day Silk Road, the ancient trade route that previously linked China with its Eurasian counterparts, and which, thanks to better connections by road and by sea is opening up the trade bridge between China and its neighbours, and countries farther away.
+China’s accession to TIR has been the missing piece of the jigsaw, as most of the other countries along this new trade route are already TIR contracting parties.

 Economic benefits of developing TIR in Asia Pacific

 Due to the large population in South Asia there is huge potential for road transport in terms of trade, freight logistics and improving mobility for millions of communities.
 In 2015, Bhutan, Bangladesh, India and Nepal (BBIN) signed the Motor Vehicle Agreement to facilitate passenger and goods transport in the region.
 To this end, UN road transport conventions such as the TIR Convention and other global standards and best practices could help this region to implement the BBIN Agreement effectively.
-In this context, IRU has expressed its readiness to support this region to promote road transport and transit.
-The intermodal aspect of the TIR System, encompassing rail, sea and air could also play an important role to connect this region to other parts of the world under the TIR System.
+With India now acceded to the TIR Convention, IRU has expressed its readiness to support this region to promote road transport and transit.
+The intermodal aspect of the TIR system, encompassing rail, sea and air could also play an important role to connect this region to other parts of the world.

 Under the intermodal aspect of the TIR Convention, all of these countries and corridors connect to each other.